seantdg/node.js/README.md

-# Example travis-ci.org node.js project
+# Example travis-ci.org node.js project for Sean

 This is an example node.js project that uses [vows](http://vowsjs.org) and travis-ci.org for continuous integration.